koush/docs.scrypted.app/homekit.md

 # HomeKit

-Cameras imported into Scrypted can be streamed to the Apple Home App, and include support for [HomeKit Secure Video](https://support.apple.com/guide/icloud/set-up-homekit-secure-video-mm7c90d21583/icloud).
+Cameras imported into Scrypted can be streamed to the iOS/MacOS Home App including support for [HomeKit Secure Video](https://support.apple.com/guide/icloud/set-up-homekit-secure-video-mm7c90d21583/icloud).